zfi2/SoundCloud-Discord-RPC/README.md

 SoundCloud doesn't allow requesting new API keys for developers, and it has been this way for **years** for some unknown reasons.
 [See this](https://soundcloud.com/you/apps/new)\
 So what did I decide to do?
 I spent WAYYY too much time to make this work and made it unnecessarily advanced.

 Don't wanna manually configure it?
-Sure, just run the built-in proxy capture server that will automatically get the details for you.
+Sure, just run the **built-in proxy capture server**, that will automatically get the details for you.
-Wanna manually configure it anyways?
+- Wanna manually configure it anyways?
 Sure, here are the steps:
 1. Go to [SoundCloud](https://soundcloud.com/)
 2. Open developer tools in your browser
 3. Go to the network tab